 BAND FAQ’S for New Members

 Welcome to the family!!!
-Here the answers to Frequently Asked questions for incoming band members.
+Here are the answers to frequently asked questions for incoming band members.

 How does High School band work?

 There are three bands that meet during the day; Campus Band, which as the name implies is comprised entirely of 9th graders; Concert Band, 10th, 11th and 12th graders who have not auditioned into Symphony Band; and Symphony Band, students Grades 9-12 who have taken an audition in the spring and qualify for our top ensemble.
 Not many 9th graders will be in this group, but there will be a few!
 There is also a Jazz Band, which meets outside the school day (the first two even days of the week from 6:30 - 7:25 am and from 2:30 - 4:30 every Thursday).

 How many students are in the marching band?

 There are currently 140 students in the BHHS Marching Band.

 Can I do marching band and concert band?

 YES!
 Marching band IS concert band.
 It can be confusing, but the marching band is made up of 3 different band classes.
 Campus Band (mostly 9th grade students), Concert Band (10-12th grade students) and Symphony Band (9-12th grade students who audition) each rehearse separately during the school day, but together they form the marching band.